curbAA/micro-lab/README.md

 # micro:lab
-"micro:lab" is a testing tool targeted towards youg students for learning, testing, and developing with the BBC micro:bit.
+"micro:lab" is a testing tool targeted towards young students for learning, testing, and developing with the BBC micro:bit.
 This allows them to input commands from the application to their micro:bit or plot data from the microbit into the aplication.
-It was designed with the intention of easy and intuitive deployment.
+It was designed with the intention of easy and intuitive deployment/implementation.